edoardozanelli/edoardozanelli.github.io/_pages/projects.md

 Abstract:

-- Parameters on the Boundary in Predictive Regression (with [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe) and [Iliyan Georgiev](https://www.unibo.it/sitoweb/i.georgiev)).
+- Parameters on the Boundary in Predictive Regression (with <a href="https://giuseppecavaliere.wixsite.com/giuseppe">Giuseppe Cavaliere</a> and [Iliyan Georgiev](https://www.unibo.it/sitoweb/i.georgiev)).

 Abstract: